 TMS group also develops hardware for transcranial magnetic stimulation.
 Group’s interest is to develop TMS devices that provide enhanced means for brain research and are better suited for clinical diagnostics and treatment.
 The group has already demonstrated, e.g., how TMS coils can be made more energy-efficient (Koponen et al. 2015, 2017).

-The TMS group organized a learning event titled 5th Science Factory: TMS–EEG Summer School and Workshop on 4–9 September, 2017.
-With our 5th Science Factory we continued to enhance the interaction and discussion within the international TMS–EEG community.
+The TMS group will organize a learning event titled 6th Science Factory: TMS–EEG Summer School and Workshop on May 18–23, 2018.
+With our 6th Science Factory we continue to enhance the interaction and discussion within the international TMS–EEG community.

-During the intensive week, top-notch experts and beginners in the field shared their ideas and learnt from each other.
-Various learning methods, for example, lectures, whiteboard discussions, small-group work, live programming, and science pitching were used.
-In addition, numerous hands-on sessions for experiments and data analysis were organized to obtain comprehensive TMS–EEG experience and to train well-rounded young researchers.
+During the intensive week, top-notch experts and beginners in the field share their ideas and learn from each other.
+Various learning methods, for example, lectures, whiteboard discussions, small-group work, live programming, and science pitching will be used.
+In addition, numerous hands-on sessions for experiments and data analysis will be organized to obtain comprehensive TMS–EEG experience and to train well-rounded young researchers.

-In 2017, the main venue was Solvalla, Espoo, Finland, located 35 km from Helsinki, in a beautiful place by a lake, just next to the Nuuksio National Park.
+In 2018, the main venue is Solvalla, Espoo, Finland, located 35 km from Helsinki, in a beautiful place by a lake, just next to the Nuuksio National Park.